dumux/dumux/examples/1ptracer/README.md

     vtkWriter.write(0.0);

 ```
-For the time loop we set a check point.
+We define 10 check points in the time loop at which we will write the solution to vtk files.
 ```cpp
     timeLoop->setPeriodicCheckPoint(tEnd/10.0);
 ```